Allan0820/Sorting-algorithm/README.md

-CAUTION- Though this algorithm works and sorts numbers in one pass, This algorithm is CONCEPTUALLY INCOMPETENT as it violates the principles of space complexity and is highly memory intensive.
+CAUTION- Though this algorithm works and sorts numbers in one pass, This algorithm is highly memory intensive.

-This algorithm works the best for consecutive numbers but if nos like 2^34-1 are taken then fails badly with respect to other sorting algorithms.
+This algorithm works the best for consecutive numbers.
+But on a closer observation, as the master array becomes more sparse i.e. the separation between numbers increases, then the efficiency of the algorithm starts to decrease linearly .
+If numbers like 2^34-1 are taken then this algorithm fails badly with respect to other sorting algorithms such as quicksort.
 I have published this algorithm so as to display my efforts in this area.